 #MentorHer doesn’t cut it for another reason.
 Mentors give advice and, on the whole, feels quite patriarchal.
 It is helpful but is not the only route an ambitious person could take to be prepared to lead.
 An ambitious person needs to drive their own career – educate yourself, take on challenging roles, promote your own accomplishments, and find your own mentor or coach if you are not getting the coaching or mentoring you desire.
 Mentors and mentees do not have to be in the same organization.

-Mentoring up-and-coming leaders in an organization is important.
+Mentoring up-and-coming leaders in an organization are important.
 AND it should be much less rare than it is today.
 Part of leading well means developing the people in the organization – one of the best ways to do that is by both mentoring and coaching.
-By making mentoring and coaching available to all, everyone benefits and the entire organization profits.
+By making mentoring and coaching available to all, everyone benefits, and the entire organization profits.
 To address unconscious bias in the workplace, systems and processes for bias-blind recruiting, development, and advancement create the environment in which inclusivity thrives – but this is a topic for another time.

 Building a more inclusive leadership bench takes guts.
 It takes leaders intentionally coaching and mentoring everybody in their organization and it takes leaders who stand up and #SponsorHer for advancement.